sourcenetwork/docs.source.network/docs/intro.md

 See the [Technical Overview](https://docsend.com/view/mczj7ic4i3kqpq7s) here.

 ## Early Access
 DefraDB is currently an *Early Access Alpha* program (not ready for production deployments).
-For support with your use-case and deployment, please contact [Source](https://source.network/) by [email](mailto:hello@source.network).
+Contact [Source](https://source.network/) by [email](mailto:hello@source.network) for support with your use-case and deployment.

 ## Installation
 To install a DefraDB node, you can either: